CZ-NIC/pyoidc/doc/howto/rp.rst

 in the client instance with *state* as the key for future use.
 One if the items in the response will be the ID Token which contains information about the authentication.
+One parameter (or claim as its also called) is the nonce you provider with the authroization request.

 And then the final request, the user info request::

     userinfo = client.do_user_info_request(state=aresp["state"])